How to complain about the Police and Crime Commissioner or Deputy Police and Crime Commissioner

 The Police and Crime Panel (PCP) is responsible for handling complaints made against the Police and Crime Commissioner (PCC) or the Deputy Police and Crime Commissioner (DPCC) for Hampshire and the Isle of Wight.
-At its meeting on 24 January 2014, the PCP agreed protocols for how it would handle such complaints.

 - Protocol for the Informal Resolution Procedure